Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 Nether approach is right or wrong.
 Just be aware of how the **serializer** library works, and pick the modeling approach that best fits your needs.

 ## Message handling
 So far this article has only discussed sending events to IoT Hub, and hasn't addressed receiving messages.
-The reason for this is that what we need to know about receiving messages has largely been covered in an [earlier article](iot-hub-device-sdk-c-intro.md).
+The reason for this is that what we need to know about receiving messages has largely been covered in an the [introduction document][lnk-c-intro].
 Recall from that article that you process messages by registering a message callback function:

 ```
 IoTHubClient_SetMessageCallback(iotHubClientHandle, IoTHubMessage, myWeather)